 The NBA generates approximately $2 billion annually in international revenue from media rights, sponsorships, merchandise, and events outside North America.
 By 2030, the league projects that figure will exceed $4 billion as basketball becomes the world’s second-most popular sport behind soccer.

-NBA International Revenue Streams
+NBA International Revenue Streams:

 International Media Rights:

-• Current annual value: $800-900 million
+- Current annual value: $800-900 million

-• Major markets: China ($500M annually), Europe ($200M), Latin America ($100M), Africa/Middle East ($100M)
+- Major markets: China ($500M annually), Europe ($200M), Latin America ($100M), Africa/Middle East ($100M)

-• New deals in negotiation for 2026-2030 cycle projected at $1.5+ billion annually
+- New deals projected (2026-2030): $1.5+ billion annually

 Global Merchandise and Licensing:

-• Current annual revenue: $400-500 million
+- Current annual revenue: $400-500 million

-• LeBron James and Stephen Curry jerseys outsell all European football players in Asia
+- LeBron James and Stephen Curry jerseys outsell all European football players in Asia

-• NBA Store locations in 15+ countries generating direct retail revenue
+- NBA Store locations in 15+ countries generating direct retail revenue

 NBA China Partnership:

-• Joint venture valued at $5 billion
+- Joint venture valued at $5 billion

-• Tencent streaming deal worth $700 million (2020-2025)
+- Tencent streaming deal worth $700 million (2020-2025)

-• 800 million basketball fans in China (more than U.S. and Canada combined)
+- 800 million basketball fans in China (more than U.S. and Canada combined)

-• Yao Ming’s Hall of Fame career created generational fandom
+- Yao Ming’s Hall of Fame career created generational fandom

 The European League Project